 NOTE: If filling a claim for your missing luggage is likely to result in a significant delay, and if you have access to a phone, please attempt to advise our local transfer provider of your status.
 Please note that your Premier Tours & Travel Director/Group Host can assist you with airline communications but has no inside contacts to guarantee or expedite the recovery of lost luggage.

 Premier Tours & Travel cannot assume responsibility for damaged luggage.
-We recommend purchasing travel insurance that covers damage to luggage.

 Lost or Left-Behind Items:

 Be sure to take a moment before departing each airplane/motor coach/hotel/villa for any items you may have left behind.
 Keep in mind that nightwear, travel alarms, jewelry, and cameras are the items most frequently left behind.
 Always check drawers, closets, in-room safes, wall hooks and under beds before departing the hotel/villa.